henry2004y/Ganymede/shocks.md

 | Intermediate[^special] | Yes | continuous | $\pm$ | $\pm$  | rotation?  | $\pm$ |
 | Fast[^bow]    | Yes | + | - | + | $B_t$ + | + |

 [^pause]: The Earth's magnetopause is generally a tangential discontinuity.
+When there is no flux rope been generated, the magnetopause can be treated as the surface of pressure balance between magnetic pressure, ram pressure and thermal pressure.
+However, when reconnection triggers flux rope generation, it may become a rotational discontinuity (TO BE CONFIRMED!).

 [^special]: A special case is called *rotational discontinuity*.
 All are isentropic.
 Their existence are still a matter of debate.